AzraelJag/BIACS/README.md

  --------

  Jun 2018: prototyp: release 0.1.1

  Mai 2018: prototyping

  Apr 2018: Design and Start of development

- Mrz 2018: Concept of project and Tool-evaluation
+ Mrz 2018: Concept of project and tool-evaluation

  Feb 2018: Start of project